-- FOR the election of all four Class III Directors nominees; - FOR the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for our 2021 fiscal year; and - For or against any other matter properly presented before the meeting, in the discretion of the proxies.
+- FOR the election of all four Class I Directors nominees listed in this Proxy Statement; - FOR the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for our 2022 fiscal year; and - For or against any other matter properly presented before the Annual Meeting, in the discretion of the proxies.

-If you are a registered stockholder, you may revoke or change your proxy submitted before the meeting for any reason by, (1) voting in person at the Annual Meeting, (2) submitting a later-dated proxy online (your last vote before the meeting begins will be counted), or (3) sending a written revocation that is received before the Annual Meeting to the Corporate Secretary of the Company, c/o Concrete Pumping Holdings, Inc. 500 E. 84th Avenue, Suite A-5, Thornton, Colorado 80229.
+If you are a registered stockholder, you may revoke or change your proxy submitted before the Annual Meeting for any reason by, (1) voting in person at the Annual Meeting, (2) submitting a later-dated proxy online (your last vote before the Annual Meeting begins will be counted), or (3) sending a written revocation that is received before the Annual Meeting to the Corporate Secretary of the Company, c/o Concrete Pumping Holdings, Inc. 500 E. 84th Avenue, Suite A-5, Thornton, Colorado 80229.
 If you are a beneficial owner of shares held in street name, you must contact the holder of record to revoke a previously authorized proxy.

 Each share of our common stock and preferred stock is entitled to one vote (except that holders of preferred stock may not vote on the election of directors).
-As of the Record Date, there were 56,469,294 shares of our common stock and 2,450,980 shares of our preferred stock outstanding.
+As of the Record Date, there were 56,749,473 shares of our common stock and 2,450,980 shares of our preferred stock outstanding.